We are a pet-friendly agency

 In some extreme cases, owners are forced to give up their pets or else face becoming homeless.
 As a pet-friendly agent we try to do our best to accommodate owners and their pets.

 Please remember that we can only help when a property is suited to pets and the landlord has agreed to allow pets.

 Landlords may exclude certain types of pet so always ask at your first opportunity so you are not disappointed.

 Our Pet Policy

 The following Pet Policy outlines the conditions under which tenants may keep pets in pet-friendly properties.

-Tenants are required to provide a reference for their pets from their former landlord if they have rented with their pets previously.
+Tenants may be required to provide a reference for their pets from their former landlord if they have rented with their pets previously.

-Tenants must not leave their pets in the property when they are away unless clear arrangements have been made for their care.
+Tenants must not leave their pets in the property when they are away unless arrangements have been made for their care.